Spanish Armada and U.S. Navy personnel participate in a bilateral oil spill response exercise

 |0

-This work, Spanish Armada and U.S. Navy personnel participate in a bilateral oil spill response exercise [Image 4 of 4], by PO2 Jett Morgan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Spanish Armada and U.S. Navy personnel participate in a bilateral oil spill response exercise [Image 2 of 2], by LT Daniel Ehrlich, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.